Online Data Science Masters

 The rise of computers and digital businesses has revolutionized the world.
 However, to keep up with advancing technologies, businesses continually need skilled workers with backgrounds in data science.
-With a online master’s in data science, individuals set themselves up to enter a lucrative, fast-growing field.
-Computer and information research scientists, a common landing spot for those with a master’s in data science, make an annual median wage of $122,840, according to the Bureau of Labor Statistics (BLS).
-The BLS also projects a 16% growth rate for computer and information research scientists from 2018-2028, much faster than the average growth rate for all jobs.
+With an online master’s in data science, individuals set themselves up to enter a lucrative, fast-growing field.
+Computer and information research scientists, a common landing spot for those with a master’s in data science, make an annual median wage of $136,620, according to the Bureau of Labor Statistics (BLS)[29].
+The BLS also projects a 23% growth rate for computer and information research scientists from 2022 to 2032, much faster than the average growth rate for all jobs.

 Earning a graduate degree does not have to be expensive.
-Affordable online data science programs teach the same skills and methods and more expensive in-person programs, only at a lower cost to the learner.
+Affordable online data science programs teach the same skills and methods as more expensive in-person programs, only at a lower cost to the learner.
+Considering these and other criteria following a unique methodology, the OMC team has compiled a list of top-notch affordable online master’s degree programs in data science:

 ---|---|---|